lmerriam/outpost-trial-day/.clinerules/memory-bank/systemPatterns.md

 2. **Serverless Architecture**: Using Netlify Functions to eliminate the need for a dedicated server and simplify deployment.

-3. **No Frontend Frameworks**: Using vanilla JavaScript to minimize dependencies and loading time, important for kiosk usage.
+3. **No Frontend Frameworks**: Using vanilla JavaScript to minimize dependencies and loading time, important for fast performance on user devices.

 4. **Environment-based Logic**: Detecting local vs production environments to provide appropriate behaviors without configuration changes.

-5. **Kiosk Mode Considerations**: Ensuring the app doesn't get stuck in external sites by preventing new tab openings and implementing auto-reset functionality.
+5. **Design System Consistency**: Following Outpost's black/white minimalist design language with appropriate spacing, typography, and visual elements.

+6. **User Device Flow**: Optimizing for personal devices with emphasis on clear, linear progression rather than kiosk-specific circular flows.